Lost & Found Pets

 Known to be Abandoned

-Not Friendly, but Appears Healthy & Uninjured, Not a Nuisance
+Not Friendly, but Appears Healthy & Uninjured, not a Nuisance

 Not Friendly, is a Nuisance

 If a feral cat is causing a disturbance, cat deterrents are helpful to encourage the cat leave your property.
 Someone is very likely feeding the cat nearby if he or she is staying in the area.
 It is best to speak with the person feeding the cat to try to determine the best course of action to keep the cat off your property.
-If those efforts are unsuccessful, please call the Animal Shelter.

 Friendly Mom & Kittens / Orphaned Kittens